tayzzy/legally-bonding-podcast-/README.md

 Legally Bonding makes the law accessible, compelling, and real.
 Whether it's a landmark Supreme Court ruling, the fine print in a contract, or a criminal trial that gripped the nation — every episode breaks it down in plain English, with context, nuance, and zero condescension.

-New episodes drop weekly — solo deep dives, guest conversations with barristers, solicitors, judges, and legal academics, and everything in between.
+New episodes drop bi- weekly — solo deep dive, guest conversations with barristers, solicitors, judges, and legal academics, and everything in between.

 ---

 ## What's on the Site

 - 🎙 **Episodes** — Links to all episodes with descriptions and platform badges (Spotify, Apple Podcasts, YouTube)
-- ✍️ **Blog** — Written takes on legal news, explainers, and opinions
+- ✍️ **Blog** — Hot topic!
+Written takes on legal news, explainers, and opinions
 - 👤 **About** — The story behind the podcast
-- 📚 **Reading List** — Books that have shaped how we think about law
+- 📚 **Reading List** — Growing list of Books to ensure you continue to think critically about these issues
-- 📬 **Newsletter** — Sign-up for episode alerts and legal news
+- 📬 **Newsletter** — Sign-up for episode alerts, legal news and info on the latest hot topic

 ---